winsor-tse/winsor-tse/README.md

 - 👋 Hi, I’m Winsor Tse
-- 👀 I’m interested in Computer Science
+- 👀 I’m a Computer Science graduate with a bachelor degree
 - 📫 How to reach me tsewinsor@gmail.com
 - This is my personal website: https://winsor-tse.github.io/personal-website/